sitn/las_extractor/README.md

 * Fusion Tools (see http://forsys.cfr.washington.edu/fusion/fusionlatest.html, freeware, unknown license...)
 * LAStools (see http://www.cs.unc.edu/~isenburg/lastools/, LGPL license with restrictions, please check out the license)

 Fusion and LAStools are Windows programs.
-They might (not tested) under Linux using Wine.
+They might run (not tested) under Linux using Wine.

 * PostgreSQL/PostGIS database containing a schema `lidar_tile_index` which should contain a table `grid50mfull`.
 This table contains polygons describing the tiling of your LAS files.
 See the wiki for a better description on how to create this table.